lavanyagarg112/ai-ideamaze/README.md

 ## Future scope

 Some of the future scope for our project includes but is not limited to:
-- Personalised prompts for new ideas in order to get more targeted ideas
 - Mobile friendly
 - Collaborative sessions for teams to brainstorm together